VA Loan for Mixed-Use PropertyUpdated: April 28, 2022

 While not often discussed, veterans can use their VA loan benefits to purchase a mixed-use property.
-In this article, we’ll cover how veterans and current service members can buy a multi-unit property that has existing commercial space or could include both commercial and residential units.
+In this article, we’ll cover how veterans and current service members can buy a multi-unit property with existing commercial space or could include both commercial and residential units.

 Specifically, we’ll cover the following topics related to the VA loan and mixed-use properties: